Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 - Minimum 3 RSA key-pairs (maximum 10)
 - Specify minimum number of keys required to decrypt the security domain (quorum)

 To activate the HSM you send at least 3 (maximum 10) RSA public keys to the HSM.
 The HSM encrypts the security domain with these keys and sends it back.
 Once this security domain is successfully downloaded, your HSM is ready to use.
 You also need to specify quorum, which is the minimum number of private keys required to decrypt the security domain.

-The example below shows how to use openssl to generate 3 self signed certificate.
+The example below shows how to use openssl to generate 3 self-signed certificates.

 ```bash
 openssl req -newkey rsa:2048 -nodes -keyout cert_0.key -x509 -days 365 -out cert_0.cer